Smile-Formations/React/chapters/2-basics/09-controlled-forms.md

 2. Move the state declaration inside the `App` component (lift the state up).
 3. Pass the state as a prop to the `Filters` component.
 4. Pass a function as a prop to the `Filters` component you will use to update the state from the `Filters` component.
-5. Filter the articles in the `App` component based on the filters stored in the state
+5. Filter the tracks in the `App` component based on the filters stored in the state

 <alert type="error">You should not store the filtered list of tracks in the state, because it is a computed value. (based on the original list of tracks and the filters that are already stored in the state.)</alert>